devopsdays/devopsdays-web/content/events/2017-toronto/sponsor.md

 +++

-Platinum, Gold, and Silver sponsorship packages will be available.
-If you are interested in sponsoring, please drop us an email at [{{< email_organizers >}}].
+Our prospectus will be available soon outlining our different sponsorship levels as well as à la carte sponsorship options.
+Reach out to us if you are interested in sponsoring, please drop us an email at [{{< email_organizers >}}].

-Additional à la carte sponsorships will also be an option.

 <hr>